Detailed Explanation of Advanced Settings

 Add noise to the video, often used when super-resolving the video.

-Custom Frame Splitting Parameters (Professional Option)
+Custom Decoding Parameters (Professional Option)

-Used to replace the parameters used by ffmpeg or vspipe for decoding, and custom parameters are separated by ||.
+Used to replace the parameters used by ffmpeg or vspipe for decoding, and custom parameters are separated by ||

 Custom Encoding Settings